 17. Don't Overpack — You'll Be Carrying Everything on Stairs

-There are no cars, no luggage delivery services (well, there are some, but they're expensive), and every village involves climbing.
+There are no cars and no easy luggage delivery (a few services exist, but they're expensive), and every village involves climbing.
 Pack a backpack, not a roller suitcase.
-One of the funniest and most painful sights in Cinque Terre is tourists dragging wheeled luggage up 200 stone steps in the August heat.
+One of the most painful sights in Cinque Terre is a tourist dragging wheeled luggage up 200 stone steps in the August heat.

 18. A Pesto-Making Class Is Worth the Splurge

 Cooking with Claudia in Riomaggiore charges €55/person for 2.5 hours — you make pesto, trofie pasta, and focaccia, then eat everything with wine.
 Book at least a week ahead in summer.
 Nessun Dorma in Manarola also runs classes.
-It's one of those experiences that sounds touristy but is genuinely great.
+It's one of those experiences that sounds touristy but turns out to be genuinely great.

 19. ETIAS Is Coming — Register Before You Fly